UPDATED: Jul 27, 2020

 It can be a lonely job, though more and more people are recognizing the impact truckers are having during the COVID-19 pandemic and thanking them by providing free food, creating “Big Rig Only” drive-through lanes, and offering them free showers.

 While the truck-driving business is booming now, at least one truck driver thinks it may struggle in the future, with decreased imports from overseas and fewer companies wanting to ship cargo due to lack of money.

 Forbes, in the video above, covers the fact that empty roads make it easier for truck drivers to do their jobs, creating fewer problems with traffic and allowing them to drive faster.
 The demand has also increased as people are raiding stories for merchandise such as hand sanitizer, toilet paper, and masks.

 Truck drivers are also being thanked more than usual, as people are seeing them as essential to their day-to-day life and putting their lives on the line while working.

 Is it safe to rideshare during the coronavirus pandemic?

 Then, there’s this thought when it comes to transport, traffic, and fatal crashes: Do I or do I not take a rideshare or drive for a rideshare company?
 The answer, like most situations when it comes to COVID-19, is a personal question depending on risk and circumstances.

-But it’s important to note that rideshare companies and drivers are taking a sting from this pandemic and the lack of customers.
+It’s important to note, however, that rideshare companies and drivers are taking a sting from this pandemic and the lack of customers.
 Some executives at ridesharing companies are admitting that their company’s revenue could take a hit during the pandemic, as the quarantines either force or encourage people to stay home.

 Rideshare drivers lose money as well due to a lack of customers.
 Some drivers who had been making up to $200 a day while driving for Uber or Lyft are now making $20 to $40.